Descent098/sws/README.md

 API Documentation can be found at [https://kieranwood.ca/sws/](https://kieranwood.ca/sws/)

-User Documentation can be found at [https://sws.readthedocs.io](https://sws.readthedocs.io)
+User Documentation for the cli can be found at [https://sws.readthedocs.io](https://sws.readthedocs.io)

 ## What does sws do?